Version 1.0 · in production since 2026-04-16

 Adversarial red team

 Before your policy ships, Rein attacks it.
-Five baseline attack classes — runaway loops, deny-storms, enumeration, portfolio-drain, cost-bombs — run in CI.
+Five baseline attack classes run in CI: runaway loops, deny-storms, enumeration, portfolio-drain, and cost-bombs.

 [BLOCKED] runaway_loop at iter 16